hbtlabs/chromium/README.md

 copies libs manually due to warning issues when producing deb

-## Where can I download the binaries?
+## Where to download the binaries?

 Package is for ubuntu64 precise and would install as chromium-beta